South Dakota Highway 87: Needles Highway

 After splitting from US 16A, the route is known as the Needles Highway.
 This segment is 14 mi long.
 Finished in 1922, the highway is named after the high granite "needles" it winds among.
-Access to the portion of the Needles Highway between the intersection with SD 89 and the intersection with US-16A east requires a Custer State Park entrance license, making that portion of SD 87 a toll road.
+The portion of the Needles Highway between the intersection with SD 89 and the intersection with US-16A runs through Custer State Park, and requires an annual South Dakota park license granting access to all state parks, recreation areas and lakeside use areas.
 Along this stretch lies the Black Hills Playhouse.
 The highway passes through two tunnels blasted through sheer granite walls — Iron Creek Tunnel and Needles Eye Tunnel.
 That part of the road is almost exclusively used by sightseers.

 Just after Needles Eye Tunnel, Highway 87 serves as the northern terminus of SD 89.
 After this junction, SD 87 has one more tunnel, Hood Tunnel.
 It then provides access to the Sylvan Lake Resort.
 The route finally ends at US 16/385 south of Hill City.